 The University introduced a systematic University-wide Personal Tutoring Scheme in 2017-18 providing support to undergraduate students across all levels of study.
-The full implementation of the new Student Attendance and Engagement Dashboard will enhanced the scheme by enabling tutors to more easily identify students most in need of support and to more easily refer students to appropriate central support services.
-The Scheme has now been evaluated with an enhanced approach of 'Academic Advising' designed and adopted from 2022/23.
-Enhancements support the building of community, identity through situating academic advising within the timetable through a series of groups tutorials following key topics at points throughout the student lifecycle, utilising learner analytics for bespoke conversation, and supporting tutorials through a flipped approach.
-Comprehensive training and support for academic advisors is offered, includes training on how to engage hard to reach students, supporting students with mental health disabilities, personal development/wellbeing and employability support, showcases of how the model is adopted across departments and the focus for the Annual Learning and Teaching Conference for 2022.

-From 2020-21 we have put in place a pre-arrival self-assessment survey to understand new students' expectations, experiences and anxieties which will be shared with their academic advisor enabling more effective support to be provided right from the start of term.
-Through the capture of more detailed information we plan to monitor and evaluate annually using a mixed methodology focusing on how the academic advising scheme contributes to the target group gap reduction allowing us to build on evidence-based practices that work.
+The full implementation of the new Student Attendance and Engagement Dashboard from 2020-21 will enhance the scheme by enabling tutors to more easily identify students most in need of support and to more easily refer students to appropriate central support services.
+We continue to review the scheme annually and refine and expand the comprehensive support and training provided to tutors throughout the duration of the plan.
+This includes training on how to engage hard to reach students, supporting students with mental health disabilities, personal development/wellbeing and employability support.
+From 2020-21 we will also pilot a pre-arrival self-assessment survey to understand new students' expectations, experiences and anxieties which will be shared with their personal tutor enabling more effective support to be provided right from the start of term.
+Through the capture of more detailed information we plan to monitor and evaluate annually using a mixed methodology focusing on how the personal tutoring scheme contributes to the target group gap reduction allowing us to build on evidence based practices that work.
+Personal Tutoring will be included in the wider cross-functional evaluation of transitional support to be undertaken in 2022-23.